univention/univention-corporate-server/doc/manual/windows/samba-domain.rst

 Alternatively the profile path can be defined for individual user accounts.
 This is possible in the UMC module :guilabel:`Users` under the *Account* tab by filling the field *Windows profile directory*.
 The corresponding UDM property is called ``profilepath``.
-In the OpenLDAP back end this is stored in the LDAP attribute ``sambaProfilePath``.
+In the OpenLDAP backend this is stored in the LDAP attribute ``sambaProfilePath``.

 If the profile path is changed, then a new profile directory will be